behindcurtain3/Windows-Guillotine/README.md

 # Windows-Guillotine
-Powershell GUI to help remove bloatware from your Windows 10 install
+Powershell GUI to help remove bloatware from your Windows 10 install.

+Requires elevated permissions to run.